 How we identify topics

 We only consider drugs for very rare conditions.
-The majority of our topics are identified by the National Institute for Health Research Horizon Scanning Centre at the University of Birmingham.
-They aim to notify the Department of Health of key, new and emerging healthcare technologies that might need to be referred to NICE against the following timeframes:
+The majority of our topics are identified by the National Institute for Health Research Innovation Observatory.
+They aim to notify the Department of Health and Social Care of key, new and emerging healthcare technologies that might need to be referred to NICE against the following timeframes:

 - new drugs, in development, at 20 months to marketing authorisation

 - new indications, at 15 months to marketing authorisation.